Nikola Hristić: Biography

 He retired after Mihailo's death when a new government was formed under Milan I of Serbia.
 King Milan I was facing the Timok Rebellion, so he got Nikola Hristić out of retirement and installed him as the new prime minister and as the minister of internal affairs.
 The Timok Rebellion was successfully crushed, and the leaders of it, most notably Nikola Pašić of the People's Radical Party, fled to Bulgaria.
 After the rebellion was crushed, new elections were held in early 1884, and a new cabinet was formed under Milutin Garašanin.
 In 1884 Hristić was appointed vice president of the State Council.
 Milan erred in identifying Sava Grujić's views with the Radical party, which had not taken a stand on the divorce question.
 Consequently, he decided that he needed another cabinet to settle the divorce problem.
 Again Milan turned to the time-tested and dependable bureaucrat – Nikola Hristić – who put together a cabinet in April 1888.
 Hristić retired the following year, and in 1894 he came out of retirement to become prime minister for the fourth time.
 In mid-1895 he was dismissed and re-appointed as president of the State Council.
 Hristić finally retired for good in 1901.

 Nikola Hristić was married to Juliana (born Hadži-Jovanović), the granddaughter of Toma Vučić-Perišić, one of the leaders of the Serbian Revolution.
 Hristić's son – Kosta (1852–1927) – was a lawyer, diplomat and minister of justice; his daughter Poleksija (1861–1933) was married to Laza Lazarević, the famed Serbian physician writer.

 Nikola Hristić died on 26 November 1911 in Belgrade, at the age of 93.

-Nikola Hristić is remembered as a very capable administrator and personally honest man of conservative views.